sischei/global_solution_yale19/README.md

 introduction to the extensive and broad topic of "global solution methods".

-In particular, we will consider how dynamic (stochastic) economic models with substantial heterogeneity can be solved numerically either by dynamic programming-that is, value function iteration, or by iterating on the first order conditions-that is, time iteration.
+In particular, we will consider how dynamic (stochastic) economic models with substantial but finite heterogeneity can be solved numerically either by dynamic programming---that is, value function iteration, or by iterating on the first order conditions-that is, time iteration.